If You're Hurting Too: You're Not What Broke You

 Sometimes healing is slow and silent.

-Sometimes messy.
-Always moving.
+Sometimes messy, always moving.

 Healing doesn't erase the past, but it transforms it.

-Like the old-growth forest—weathered by storms,
+Like old-growth forest weathered by storms,

-scarred by time, shaped by loss—
+scarred by time and shaped by loss.

-we too grow into something new,
+We too grow into something new, stronger,

-something stronger, because of what we’ve endured.
+because of what we've endured.

-Even in the depths of hurt, there’s always the potential for new growth.
+Even in the depths of hurt,

 For a quiet return to balance.